AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-localemap.md

 ## Properties {#section-f4c6f058bc5348ee9a3fb19e394b37e3}

 One or more items, separated with |, where each item consists of two or more, comma-separated string values. *`locId`* and `locale=` are compared.
-Not case sensitive.
+Not case-sensitive.

 ## See also {#section-19fba6d5be59439c8bf8ec7513c1a6da}